 What Is a Pension and How Does It Work?

 A pension plan is a type of retirement savings plan where an employer contributes funds to an investment account on behalf of their employees.
 The earnings become income for the employees once they retire.

 There are two common types of pension plans:

-According to the IRS, contributions to a defined-benefit pension plan cannot exceed 100% of the employee’s average compensation for the highest three consecutive calendar years of their employment or $245,000 for 2022 ($230,000 for 2021).
+According to the IRS, contributions to a defined-benefit pension plan cannot exceed 100% of the employee’s average compensation for the highest three consecutive calendar years of their employment or $265,000 for tax year 2023 ($245,000 for 2022).

 Recommended: What Is a Money Purchase Pension Plan (MPPP)?

 When it comes to pension plan withdrawals, employees who take out funds before the age of 59 ½ must pay a 10% early withdrawal penalty as well as standard income taxes.
 This is similar to the penalties and taxes associated with early withdrawal from a traditional 401(k) plan.

 The main advantage for employees in pension plans is that this is extra retirement income from your employer.
 In most cases, an employee does not need to contribute to a defined-benefit pension plan in order to get consistent payouts upon retirement.